-Credential Attainment Rate Negotiated Goals

-Adult 80.0%

-Dislocated Worker 67.0 %
+Dislocated Worker 70.5%

-Youth 65.0%
+Youth 61.0%

-Measurable Skill Gains Negotiated Goals
+Effectiveness in Serving Employers

 Adult Baseline

 Dislocated Worker Baseline

 Youth Baseline

-Effectiveness in Serving Employers Negotiated Goals

-Adult Baseline

-Dislocated Worker Baseline

-Youth Baseline

-5.5 Describe the indicators used by the local board to measure performance and effectiveness of the local fiscal agent (where appropriate), eligible providers and the One-Stop delivery system, in the local area.
+- 5.5 Describe the indicators used by the local board to measure performance and effectiveness of the local fiscal agent (where appropriate), eligible providers and the One-Stop delivery system, in the local area.
 [WIOA Sec.
-108(b)(17)]

-Local and state monitoring of the fiscal agent, Title I Service Provider and One-Stop Operator will be conducted at least annually.
-The local board will be made aware of any issues or concerns that may arise from the monitoring.
-Performance reports will be presented to the board at the end of each program year for the board to approve/disapprove once sufficient data for accountability has been established by DOL and ADWS.
+108(b)(17)] - Local and state monitoring of the fiscal agent, Title I Service Provider and One-Stop Operator will be conducted at least annually.
+The Western board is made aware of any issues or concerns that may arise from the monitoring.
+Performance reports are presented to the board at the end of each program year for the board to approve/disapprove once sufficient data for accountability has been established by DOL and ADWS.
 The fiscal agent, Title I service provider and One-Stop operator shall be audited on an annual basis as required in WIOA.
-The board will be presented the eligible training provider list and programs as requested.
-The board staff is required to review and approve all acceptable programs as established annually by designated committee in cooperation of the LMI department of ADWS.
+The board is presented with the eligible training provider list and programs as requested.
+Board staff has been designated responsible for reviewing and approval all acceptable programs as established annually by designated committee in cooperation of the LMI department of ADWS.
 The fiscal agent will ensure funds are expended timely as mandated under WIOA and is required to report variances to the board as appropriate.
 Service providers are expected to provide quarterly reports to the board related to the negotiated performance measures along with stories of client successes supporting performance.
 The one-stop operator will be reviewed annually by the board and staff utilizing available reporting tools that include contracted and regulatory requirements.
-Successes, improvements, opportunities and deficiencies will be reported to the one-stop committee and made available to all board members at the quarterly meeting following the review.

-5.6 Describe the process used by the local board for the receipt and consideration of input into the development of the local plan in compliance with WIOA section 108(d).
+Successes, improvements, opportunities, and deficiencies will be reported to the one-stop committee and made available to all board members at the quarterly meeting following the review. - Describe the process used by the local board for the receipt and consideration of input into the development of the local plan in compliance with WIOA section 108(d).
 Describe the process to provide an opportunity for public comment prior to submission of the local plan.
 Be sure to address how members of the public, including representatives of business, labor organizations, and education were given an opportunity to provide comments on the local plan.
 [WIOA Sec.
+108 (b)(20)]

-108 (b)(20)] The Vision of the Arkansas Workforce Development Delivery System was shared at the March 2016 board meeting.
-This provided the board with overview of the Governor's vision for the system under the Workforce Innovation and Opportunity Act.
+The board has been provided the state plan with overview of the Governor's vision for the system under the Workforce Innovation and Opportunity Act via state notification and on the ADWS website.